-Postmaster general suspends USPS change until after election
+Postmaster General Suspends Service Changes Until After Election

-Postmaster General Louis DeJoy said he is suspending changes to mail service that raised concerns over slow delivery of ballots in the fall election after President Donald Trump criticized the vote-by-mail process.
+(Bloomberg) — Postmaster General Louis DeJoy said he is suspending changes to mail service that raised concerns over slow delivery of ballots in the fall election after Democrats accused President Donald Trump of hampering the vote-by-mail process.

-DeJoy, in an emailed news release Tuesday, cited “some longstanding operational initiatives” that predate his arrival “that have been raised as areas of concern as the nation prepares to hold an election in the midst of a devastating pandemic.”

-“To avoid even the appearance of any impact on election mail, I am suspending these initiatives until after the election is concluded,” DeJoy said.
+“To avoid even the appearance of any impact on election mail, I am suspending these initiatives until after the election is concluded,” DeJoy said in an emailed statement Tuesday.

 DeJoy said that mail processing equipment and blue collection boxes will remain where they are, and no mail processing facilities will be closed.
 Overtime work will “continue to be” approved as needed, he said.